orangejuice/blog/data/activity/book-红楼梦-1996/record.en.md

 date: 2020-07-30 06:15:52+08:00
 douban:
   rating: 9.6
-  subtitle: "[Qing Dynasty] Written by Cao Xueqin, Continued by Gao E / 1996 /
+  subtitle: "[Qing] Cao Xueqin; Completed by Gao E / 1996 / People's Literature
-    People's Literature Publishing House"
+    Publishing House"
 ---

-I have finally experienced this wonderful dream of the Red Mansion, which is ineffable.
-How admirable is the old Cao from hundreds of years ago!
-The abundance of his emotions, literature, talent, knowledge, insight, thought, and his astounding foresight, with a few words, he is able to express countless details.
-It genuinely makes me feel like I have lived my twenty-odd years in vain.
-How can I continue to live like a corpse, sunken in modern life?
-Whenever I have a bit of thought, I feel as if I have become refreshingly unconventional, but even with my wisdom, I am not equal to a maid.
+Having finally experienced the dreamlike beauty of Dream of the Red Chamber, it's indescribably wonderful.
+How did the old Cao from over a century ago manage to so impress?
+His rich emotions, writing skill, talent, knowledge, insight, thinking, and forward-thinking perspective are conveyed in just a few words yet express so much.
+It really makes me feel like I've lived these twenty-some years in vain.
+How shall I face living like a dead soul lost in modern life?
+Merely harboring thoughts makes me feel refreshed and detached from worldly concerns, realizing that my intelligence and nature pale in comparison to even a maid's.